 dark_theme = true, -- Set the theme with dark background.

-high_contrast = true, -- Make the dark background darker or the light background lighter.
+high_contrast = false, -- Make the dark background darker or the light background lighter.

 transparent = false, -- Set transparent background.